Electrospinning of Cisplatin-Loaded Cellulose Nanofibers for Cancer Drug Delivery

 "Electrospinning of Cisplatin-Loaded Cellulose Nanofibers for Cancer Drug Delivery."

-Proceedings of the ASME 2014 International Mechanical Engineering Congress & Exposition, IMECE2014 Montreal, Quebec, Canada.
+Proceedings of the International Mechanical Engineering Congress and Exposition: 1-6 Montreal, Quebec, Canada: American Society for Mechanical Engineers.